Thank you for your interest in the Literary Agency division of The Ekus Group.

 Promotion Plan: Is there a built-in audience, such as a cooking school or restaurant clientele, to whom the book can be heavily marketed?
+What is your specific plan to reach the intended reader?
 Do you have especially strong contacts in a particular field that would prove useful?
 It’s no longer sufficient to have a great idea; publishers will want to be convinced that you have a solid, established base of continued visibility in the marketplace, whether it’s through your social media presence, published articles or previous books, television or radio appearances, a restaurant, or other retail venues.
 As the author, it’s critical that you are willing to promote your book as a marketing partner with your publisher.
 Think seriously about what you can and will do to aid in the success and sales of your book.
 Consider all of your connections and networks, your schedule and commitments, your ability to travel, local/regional places that would be excellent venues for book signing, potential media appearances, affiliations with organizations, cooking classes/demonstrations, special events, and other creative ways you plan to publicize your book.

 Competition: The primary questions answered here are: What other books are available on this subject?
 And, what sets this book apart from them?
 This section is not about negating the competition; it should simply explain what your book offers that others do not.
 In some cases, showing an editor that you are aware of other books on the topic helps validate your idea.
 A writer is responsible for knowing the competition; this knowledge will help you as a writer to develop your voice and understand what makes your book unique.